The Taubert Family - Watch Case Makers of GenevaCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Exploded view of West End Sowar Prima

-The exploded view here is of a West End Sowar Prima watch, one of the first watches to use the Taubert decagonal case.
-There is an inner "cover" or "cuvette" between the screw in case back and the movement carrier ring.
-This cover is deceptively similar to the inner dust cover found in watches with hinged backs and so it is often described as a "dust cover", or sometimes more imaginatively as an "anti-magnetic shield".
-It is neither.
+The exploded view here is of a West End Sowar Prima watch, one of the first watches to use the Taubert Decagonal case.
+There is an inner cover or cuvette between the screw in case back and the movement carrier ring.
+This cover is deceptively similar to the inner dust cover found in watches with jointed backs and so it is often described as a dust cover, or sometimes more imaginatively as an anti-magnetic shield.
+It is neither of these!

-The precision machined decagonal screw back forms an excellent waterproof seal; a separate inner dust cover is simply not needed.
-The material the cuvette is made from is not ferromagnetic, so it is not a magnetic shield.
+The precision machined Decagonal screw back and lead gasket form an excellent waterproof seal; a separate inner dust cover is simply not needed.
+The material the cuvette is made from is not ferromagnetic, so it cannot be a magnetic shield.
 So what is the cuvette there for?
 It is there to hold the movement in place.

-However, the separate bezel added to the cost of making the case and was a noticeable and not particularly attractive feature, and the joint between the bezel and the middle part of the case is an obvious place for dust and moisture to enter.
-So, following François Borgel's design principles, the Tauberts altered the design of the decagonal case to eliminate the removable bezel.
-This meant that the movement has to be inserted from the back of the case.
+The separate screw in bezel added to the cost of making the case, and was a noticeable and not particularly attractive feature, and the joint between the bezel and the middle part of the case is an obvious place for dust and moisture to enter.
+So, following François Borgel's design principles, the Tauberts altered the design of the Decagonal case to eliminate the removable bezel.
+This meant that the movement had to be inserted from the back, and that the traditional case screws could not be used to hold the movement into the case.

 The central nub or pressure point ensures that as the back is screwed in it presses on the cuvette without imparting any turning force to it.
 Another piece of careful and thorough Taubert design.